quantix-dev/userscripts/src/Spectacles/README.md

 ## Spectacles
-Reddit glasses to remove blurry spoilers
+A reddit userscript to effortlessly remove all spoilers in posts, and make it crystal clear.

+### Features
+- Unspoilers and Unblurs all media content
+- Correctly formats videos, and slideshow content to work.
+- Support for infinite scrolling to ensure all posts are unspoilered on load.
+- Support for thread posts

 ### Options
-- There are additional options for spectacles
+- There are no additional options for spectacles

-### Features
-- Automatically unblurs all spoilers from reddit
-- Correctly converts to image and video
-- Support for unblurring crossposts and multiple slides